tldr-pages/tldr/README.md

 so you can edit them directly and submit your changes as pull requests.

 We strive to maintain a [welcoming and collaborative](GOVERNANCE.md) community.
-To begin, have a look at the [contributing guidelines](CONTRIBUTING.md), and go ahead!
+If it's your first time contributing, have a look at the [contributing guidelines](CONTRIBUTING.md), and go ahead!

 For translations, you can visit <https://lukwebsforge.github.io/tldri18n/>
 to see the overall progress of all translations, and which translations are missing or outdated.